leafo/lapis/docs/reference.md

 ## Models

-Lapis provides a `Model` baseclass for making tables that can be synchronized with a database row.
-The class is used to represent a single table, an instance of the class is used to represent a single row of that table.
+Lapis provides a `Model` baseclass for making Lua tables that can be synchronized with a database row.
+The class is used to represent a single database table, an instance of the class is used to represent a single row of that table.

 The most primitive model is a blank model: